 Average length of stay = Daily capacity or population/daily intake

-Each shelter’s community cat intake (i.e. owner surrenders, strays, cruelty cases), number of cats returned to owners, and maximum cat capacity were taken from its 2014 “Shelter/Pound Annual Report” submitted to the New Jersey Department of Health.”
-Unfortunately, 2015 data will not be available until August 2016.
+Each shelter’s community cat intake (i.e. owner surrenders, strays, cruelty cases), number of cats returned to owners, and maximum cat capacity were taken from its 2015 “Shelter/Pound Annual Report” submitted to the New Jersey Department of Health.
+You can see the full data set I compiled from these reports here.

 - Community cat intake and cats returned to owners were initially estimated for each month by dividing the annual figures by 12.
 In order to take into account the extra space in low intake months and reduced space in high intake months, we multiply that number by each month’s percentage of the average month.
 For example, assume 240 cats were taken in during the year and the average month equals 20 cats (240/12).
 In July, the cat intake is 120% higher than the average month and we therefore multiply 20 cats by 1.2 to equal 24 cats.
 If 120 cats were returned to owners during the year, the estimated number of cats returned to owners in July would equal 12 cats (120/12 = 10; 10*1.2).
-The monthly intake percentages were based off 2014 cat intake data on the New York Animal Care & Control web site.
+The monthly intake percentages were based off the average of the 2015 cat intake data on New York Animal Care & Control’s and ACCT Philly’s web sites.

 - The estimated number of community cats returned to owners each month are then assumed to stay 5 days on average at shelters based on data from other shelters across the country.